Loading profile data...

 What is a cash flow projection, and why is it important?

-A cash flow projection is an estimate of how much money you expect to come in and go out of your business over a specific period, such as every month or every quarter.
+A cash flow projection is an estimate of how much money you expect to come in and go out of your business over a specific period of time, such as every month or every quarter.

 Unlike profit and loss statements, which show what's happened in the past, a cash flow projection looks forward, helping you see where your business is headed financially.